 Musketeer Chess pieces are designed for an optimal user experience with a unique design Staunton compatible.
 The piece collection is growing, and more figural pieces are available: Mammoth, Griffin, Wolf, Lion, Rhinoceros, Bear, Lioness, Tiger, Dog, Hyena, Spider, Dragon, Gorilla, T-Rex, Camel, Giraffe, Panda etc.

 Other Chess Variants:

-You can try the new rules for each NextGen Pawn on our Online Gaming Zone.
+You can play them in our Online Gaming Zone.

 The rules that have been proposed for each Next Generation Pawn are outlined here: